-- Registering a .cn domain is pretty straightforward and can be done by anyone.
+Registering a .cn domain is pretty straightforward and can be done by anyone.

     - Host your website in China.
-Hong Kong and Singapore are also great options that will allow your website to run fast for great user experience and better ranking on Baidu.
+Hong Kong and Singapore are also great options that will allow your website to run fast for a great user experience and better ranking on Baidu.

     - If you decide to host in China, you must obtain a business-level ICP (Internet Content Publishing License).
 The ICP is essentially a legal green light from the government to run your website but it’s next to impossible to get if you are not physically present in the country.
 All of this is generally easier if you establish a local partner that can handle all the legalities.